openhab/openhab-addons/addons/binding/org.openhab.binding.lutron/README.md

 | zoneshadeX        | No       | Rollershutter | Specifies the shade zone                                       |

 ### Notes
-* The "buttonpress" will report a keypad button pressed ONLY if the DIP switch 6 is set on the interface.
+* The "buttonpress" channel reports which keypad button was pressed.
+DIP switch 6 must be set on the interface for this to be reported.
+The "buttonpress" channel is only useful in rules to take action when a specific button (on a specific keypad) has been pressed.
 * Sunset/sunrise will only be available if configured via the Liasion software
 * scenelock, sceneseq, zonelock cannot be determined from the API and will default to OFF on startup
 * Replace the "X" on zonelowerX, zoneraiseX, etc with the zone in question.  "zonelower1" will affect zone 1.
 Specifying a zone larger than you have will have no effect (such as using zonelower8 on a Grafik Eye 3506 which only has 6 zones).
 * The zonefade value will only be used when zonelower/zonereaise/zoneintensity is issued.
 * zoneshade does not support PercentType nor StopMoveType.Move and those commands will be ignored
 * zoneintensity can be used on a shade zone if the intensity is from 0 to 5 and should be used if wanting to set a QED preset: 0=Stop, 1=Open, 2=Close, 3=Preset 1, 4=Preset 2, 5=Preset 3
+* If you started a zonelower or zoneraise, the only way to the action is by executing an all zone stop on the bridge (i.e. zonelowerstop or zoneraisestop).
+The PRG API does not provide a way to stop the lowering/raising of any specific zone.

 ## Full Example